Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 illuminates, along with the 5-mile indicator.
 The transmitter is confirmed on and in SHORT Pulse mode with the MAG meter providing a value of 0.9 to 1.15.
 The WSO should press the Air to Air light, and the radar wil return to the conditions prior to cage.
-The Radar Power knob should be placed in OPR, and a lockon performed.
+The Radar Power knob should be placed in OPR, and a lock-on performed.
 The Pilot selects Guns and actuates the CAGE button; under these conditions the B-sweep and elevation do not shift to 0 degrees in each axis, and the SKIN TRK light remains lit.
 The WSO can again press Air to Air, selecting 10 on the Range knob, and the pilot deselects Guns.
 Actuating the CAGE button again, and the B-sweep and elevation strobes return to 0